laanwj/etna_viv/doc/hardware.md

     196 197  204 205  212 213  220 221  228 229  236 237  244 245  252 253
     198 199  206 207  214 215  222 223  230 231  238 239  246 247  254 255

-In total this results in size 64x64 tiles.
+This has some similarity to a http://en.wikipedia.org/wiki/Z-order_curve or other space-filling curve, but is only nested one level, in total this results in 64x64 sized tiles.

 The GPU can render to normal tiled surfaces (such as used by textures) as well as supertiled surfaces.
-However, rendering to supertiled surfaces is likely faster.
+However, rendering to supertiled surfaces is likely faster due to better cache locality.

-Stride, as used for resolve operations, is for a row of tiles; 0x1c00 for width 448 (originally 400), 0x3400 for width 832 (originally 800).
+Stride, as used for resolve operations, is for a row of tiles not a row of pixels; 0x1c00 for width 448 (originally 400), 0x3400 for width 832 (originally 800).

 Multisampling